alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/alignment.md

 ## One-line definition

-Alignment is the degree to which a system’s outputs and choices satisfy its declared constraints and commitments under varied conditions, without drifting or merging.
+Alignment is the degree to which a system’s outputs and choices consistently satisfy its declared constraints and commitments under varied conditions, independent of external pressure.

 ## Operational test